artgraven-interactive/currencyBuyer/README.md

     3. composer install - this assumes composer is installed globally 3.1 this will install the dependencies and ask you for mail configuration and database configuration 3.1.1 use the correct db info
-        3.1.2 use a valid email address and smtp as the protocal - note we will change this later but sometimes it can bug out if you use a dependancy before installed
+        3.1.2 use a valid email address and smtp as the protocal - note we will change this later but sometimes it can bug out if you use a dependency before installed
     4. from inside the application folder run the following command to get started 4.1 bin/console doctrine:schema:update --force 4.2 bin/console server:run
             4.2.1 this will start the internal server but note your mysql should already be running at this point.
             4.2.2 you can also skip this step if you setup a virtual host but given the file path this may be a bit of a process as it involves rewrites but you will point it into the web folder and handle the loading page which is app.php not index.php
-        4.3 the dependancies are managed using npm and grunt and bower 4.3.1 if the assets didn't install already or there are some issues with the views then install grunt/bower first assuming npm is installed
+        4.3 the dependencies are managed using npm and grunt and bower 4.3.1 if the assets didn't install already or there are some issues with the views then install grunt/bower first assuming npm is installed
             4.3.2 by running the command: npm install -g grunt-cli - this is mostly used for helping compile of the sass files and such tasks
             4.3.3 to install missing third party vendors insure bower is installed